The Pro's Playbook: Analyzing Deals in Seconds with the REI Prime Calculator

 $21,624

+NOI: $28,776.
 That's the property's earning power before debt.
-Every calculation after this depends on $28,776 being accurate.
+Every calculation after this depends on that number being accurate.

-In Indianapolis, that's solid.
-The market average for small multifamily runs 7-9%.
-If this deal came in at 5.5%, I'd wonder what's wrong — is it in a tough neighborhood?
-Are the rents inflated?
-Is there deferred maintenance that makes the real NOI lower?
+In Indianapolis, that's solid — the market average for small multifamily runs 7-9%.
+If this came in at 5.5%, I'd want to know why.
+Tough neighborhood?
+Inflated rents?
+Deferred maintenance hiding the real NOI?

-But here's the thing: cap rate doesn't tell you if the deal makes money for YOU.
-It doesn't account for your financing, your down payment, or your loan terms.
+But cap rate doesn't tell you if the deal makes money for you.
+It ignores your financing, your down payment, and your loan terms.
 Two investors buying the same property at the same cap rate can have wildly different returns depending on how they financed it.

 Use cap rate to compare assets in the same market.
 Use cash-on-cash to decide if it works for your wallet.